sai-prasanna/sai-prasanna.github.io/_posts/2019-12-08-semantic-legion-1.md

 toc_label: Topics
 toc_icon: "yin-yang"
 ---
 I am guilty of spamming people in the degree one of my network with too many links in topics that fancy the Legion of varied interests that haunt me.
-Following suggestion of Ananda Seelan, I am consolidating my link blasts into a considated blog post format, thus begins the "Semantic Legion".
+Following the suggestion of Ananda Seelan, I am consolidating my link blasts into a considated blog post format, thus begins the "Semantic Legion".
 This exercise might help organize the "Legion" in my head and maybe lead to more focused blog posts.

 > "My name is Legion, for we are many."

 ## Machine Learning